trigaten/Learn_Prompting/docs/prompt_hacking/leaking.md

   <img src={Image} style={{width: "300px"}} />
 </div>

-Again, so what?
+Well, so what?
 Why should anyone care about prompt leaking?

 Sometimes people want to keep their prompts secret.
 For example an education company could be using the prompt `explain this to me like I am 5` to explain